 Research Project Title:

 "My main goal in life is to make technologies that provide greater access to personalized healthcare.
 A majority of my work has been from the lens of UX design; I've experimented with using robots and chatbots to deliver interventions and support for individuals.
-I'm excited to now dive into the data-driven side of healthcare and make a model that can maybe one day be used to help people do anything from quitting smoking to picking up meditation!"
+This project is a culmination of a two year research effort, and I’m incredibly excited to finally dive into the results and continue exploring how to improve the wellbeing of others!”